chanakavp/Ventechy/pages/product1/AboutForwardLineMaintenanceMobility.md

 tasks.
 They can also complete a task or close a fault.</td>
 <td class="tableline">Mobile and web application</td>
 <td class="tableline">Online and offline.
 If you are recording usage for
-tools/equipment that originate from IFS Cloud as opposed to Maintenix, you must be online to do so.</td>
+tools/equipment that originate from Ventechy Cloud as opposed to Maintenix, you must be online to do so.</td>
 <td class="tableline">No</td>
 </tr>